-As explained in my last post, sixty years ago the capitalist class refused to cede political power when its economic system encountered the Earth’s environmental limits.
+As explained in my last post, about half a century ago the capitalist class refused to cede political power when its economic system encountered the Earth’s environmental limits.
 Instead it decided to continue its rule and to conceal the biosphere’s rapid degradation, thereby abandoning the populace to a gruesome ecological fate.

 This decision was the most flagrant abdication of responsibility in history.
 Never before has a ruling class sacrificed both its own people and the environment to its narrow interests.
 Given its ecocidal economy and this self-serving behavior, the capitalist class must be removed from power and replaced with a ruling group that will decisively tackle the ecological crisis.
 Any other approach is a cowardly submission to the prevailing order and an abject surrender to environmental collapse.

 Which social entity could achieve this fundamental shift in the brief time available?
-An examination of the social landscape reveals a complete absence of qualified candidates:
+An examination of the social landscape reveals an absence of qualified candidates:

 ♦ Governments exclusively provide popular representation and cannot confront ruling-class power.